sharlalka0805/target_rest_api/README.md

 You need to install all the dependencies avaailable in requirements.txt

-# Steps to build and run the API locally via doicker or FLask</br>
+# Steps to build and run the API locally via Docker or Flask</br>

 1. To build the API locally , install FLASK,Tensorflow,Pytorch</br>
 2. Clone the above githib code to your local machine</br>